robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-ect-theory.md

 These collaborative structures have very clear stages and instructions; students work collaboratively towards a common goal.
 They all have to take part to achieve that goal, but they are doing this in a framework that is very much directed by the teacher in terms of the timing and moving through each stage of the activity.

 One example of this is a _consensus activity_ where students aim towards reaching consensus.
 So, students are given a question or a debating point that they work on alone before they share their ideas together, and then they discuss those ideas with the group at large, with the whole class at large.
 So for example, with a recent year 10 class, we were working on _Macbeth_and I posed the question or the debating point: “Macbeth is a wholly evil character.
 Discuss”.
-First the students were asked to work independently, they didn't communicate with their group colleagues at all at first.
+First the students were asked to work independently, they didn’t communicate with their group colleagues at all at first.
 They had to think about their key ideas, their initial thoughts, maybe some evidence in response to that question of Macbeth being wholly evil.
-Once they've had that time, which is important, that prior knowledge, activating that prior knowledge was important, once that time was up, I signalled for them to get together in their groups and each of them took turns to share their ideas.
+Once they’ve had that time, which is important, that prior knowledge, activating that prior knowledge was important, once that time was up, I signalled for them to get together in their groups and each of them took turns to share their ideas.
 Again, that was very much controlled by me through timings.
 The aim was to stimulate some debate but also to look at any similarities that students might have once they had shared their ideas, in order that they could craft a group consensus in response to that debating point on \_Macbeth_.
 When directed, someone from each group acted as a spokesman and they shared their ideas with the class at large, so we had a whole class discussion after the collaborative activity.

 The features of this task that made it successful were: